-The IoT / M2M Cookbook is intended to help developers of wireless applications save some time and perhaps provide some inspiring ideas.
-It is a book for makers and summarizes the collective experience across my different jobs.
-By leading the team of developers that is required to design a mobile GSM/GPS tracking device, I learned to think like a developer of an IoT / M2M device.
+The IoT/M2M Cookbook is intended to help developers of wireless applications save some time and perhaps provide some inspiring ideas.
+It is a book for makers, and summarises the collective experience gained across my different jobs.
+By leading the team of developers that is required to design a mobile GSM/GPS GPS tracking device, I learned to think like a developer of an IoT/M2M device.
 In over fifteen years of working with manufacturing and distribution, I have repeatedly provided the same hints and recommendations to developers of wireless applications.
-The origin of this book was a 14-page application note written in July 2010.
+The origin of this book was a 14page application note written in July 2010.
 In May 2012, I made the decision to document the story that I deliver weekly to customers within a book.
-The goal of this book is to guide developers from the concept stage of an IoT / M2M device all the way to the final mass-produced product.
+The goal of this book is to guide developers from the concept stage of an IoT/M2M device all the way to the final massproduced product.
 This book will not provide introductory details such as how an inverted F antenna works.
 To explain those concepts, I will provide links to relevant supporting information.
 In any case, this book will provide you with information that is often omitted in the official radio module and antenna manufacturers' documentation.
-This book shows an inverted F PCB antenna for GSM in detail.
+This book shows an inverted F PCB antenna for GSM, NB-IoT and LTE-M in detail.
 It explains how to redesign it with your own PCB and how to encapsulate the whole design in epoxy resin.
 It also explains how to integrate a chip or PCB antenna with coaxial cable.
+Moreover, it explains success stories of self-made PCB antennas in mass production.
+The order button on a cellular module for Gillette razor blades is such an example.
 Some power supply concepts including LT Spice modules for DC/DC regulators and load generator for the 2 Ampere peak currents are included in the book, too.
 It should be noted that the power down reset is still the main fault in designs with cellular modules.